-Italian Rye helps to protect the soil from erosion especially during winter and its extensive root system is adept at dredging up the minerals that may have been washed away during winter rains.
-Italian Rye is particularly good at lifting the nitrates in the soil and releasing them slowly (once dug in) to the following crop.
-It is often combined with Red Clover as clover is brilliant at collecting Nitrogen but when dug in it rapidly decomposes & quickly releases the nitrogen.
+Italian Ryegrass Green Manure is often combined with Red Clover as clover is brilliant at collecting Nitrogen but when dug in it rapidly decomposes & quickly releases the nitrogen.
 This is great for nitrogen hungry crops like brasssicas that are planted straight after but by combining with Italian Rye the rate of release is slower even up to 6 months later.
 (A ratio of ¾ Italian Rye to ¼ Red Clover is recommended).
 Red Clover also has excellent ground cover & weed suppressing properties to help smother weeds.
 Note Red Clover is part of the Legume family for crop rotation purposes.

-American research has also shown that in large-scale production a combination of Alfalfa & Italian Ryegrass increases the yield of Alfalfa.
+American research has also shown that in large-scale production a combination of Alfalfa & Italian Ryegrass Green Manure increases the yield of Alfalfa.
 (2/3 Alfalfa to 1/3 Italian Rye).

 |When to Sow:||March, April, May, June, July, August, September, October.|